 East Iceland is an area of many charms.
-But it´s an area that has not reached the same fame as the south-east or the north of Iceland.
+But it’s an area that has not reached the same fame as the south-east or the north.

-Here are 10 reasons why you should make East Iceland a destination on its own and stop by if you are on your way around Iceland.
+Here are 10 reasons why you should make Austurland (east part of Iceland) a destination on its own and stop by if you are on your way around the country.

-The narrow fiords and valleys surrounded by high mountains make for a stunning view any time of the year.
-It is a scenery you don´t want to miss out on.
-Drive around, have a picnic and enjoy.
+The narrow fjords and valleys surrounded by high mountains make for a stunning view at any time of the year.
+It is the scenery you don’t want to miss out on.
+Drive around, have a picnic, and enjoy.

 - The mountains

-The special structure of the East Iceland mountains will give you an insight into the one of the geologically oldest parts of Iceland.
-The mountains are very different from one fiord to the next so take a drive around and have a look.
+The unique structure of the East Iceland mountains will give you an insight into one of the geologically oldest parts of Iceland.
+The mountains are very different from one fjord to the next, so take a drive around and have a look.

-In Breiðdalssetur geological research museum you can find good information and expert insight into the geology of Iceland.
+In Breiðdalssetur geological research museum, you can find useful information and expert insight into the geology of Iceland.

 East Iceland has an uncountable amount of waterfalls.
 They are of all sizes and shapes.
-Even though they may not be as big as some other in waterfalls in Iceland they are just as beautifull as they are diverse and charming.
-They also come with a bonus, you don´t have to go far out of your way to find them.
+Even though they may not be as big as some other in waterfalls in Iceland, they are just as beautiful as they are diverse and charming.
+They also come with a bonus; you don’t have to go far out of your way to find them.

 - The small villages

 There are many small fishing villages in this part of the country.
-Each one of them has its own character and charm.
-To walk around the little towns is time well spent.
-So is visiting the many museums, markets and cafés in the divers towns.
+Each one of them has its character and charm.
+Walking around the little towns is time well spent.
+So is visiting the many museums, markets, and cafés in the different villages.

 - The Reindeer

-The Reindeer were first brought to Iceland in 1771 but were only able to live here after they were located in East Iceland in 1780 and they have only been able to establish a population in this part of the country.
-That alone is a good reason to visit East Iceland in wintertime when they are the most visible.
+The Reindeer were first brought to Iceland in 1771, but they were only able to live here after they were placed in East Iceland in 1780, and they have only been able to establish a population in this part of the country.
+That alone is an excellent reason to visit Austurland in wintertime when they are the most visible.
 You can also join us on our Wild Reindeer Experience tour, where we take you to places with the best chances of viewing the deer.

-Many wonderful places in the Icelandic highlands are at close range from East Iceland.
+Many beautiful places in the Icelandic highlands are at close range from East Iceland.
 Among these places are the stunning Tröllakrókar and Mt.
 Kistufell.
-Those places are stunning to see covered in snow with a great impressive view.
+Those places are remarkable to see covered in snow with an impressive view.

-Although puffins can be found in many places in Iceland they are not always easily seen.
-In East Iceland there are a few solid places for a good view at puffins either by land or sea.
+Although you can find puffins in many places in Iceland, they are not always easily seen.
+In Austurland, there is a great place to view the birds by Bakkagerði village.

 - The East Iceland fog

 It’s a phenomenon on its own.
 The East Fjords are especially prone to thick fog, which can sometimes seem overwhelming.
-But if you just step outside and take a deep breath it is very relaxing and charming in it´s own right.
+But if you step outside and take a deep breath, it is very relaxing and charming in its own right.

-Unlike many renown tourist places in Iceland the east cost has not become as crowded as the rest of the country.
-Therefore you should really take advantage of this perk.
+Unlike many renowned tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
+Therefore you should take advantage of this perk.